fenago/tableau-intermediate/lab-guides/md/Lab_4.md

-In this recipe, we used a `FIXED LOD` expression.
+In this lab, we used a `FIXED LOD` expression.
 With the `FIXED LOD` expression, we specify the exact LOD we want to have in our visualization, and it is completely unaffected by the LOD we include in our view.
 Because of this, we kept